stevieb9/voxelab-aquila/README.md

 On the display, go to `Level`, `Create new mesh`.
 When complete, save it to EEPROM.

+Your ideal tolerance range when viewing the mesh is less than `0.1`.

 Be certain to read the [using the saved bed mesh](#using-the-saved-bed-mesh-auto-level) section a bit later in this document, or the saved mesh won't be used!